HedgeDocs/HedgeDocs.github.io/docs/docs/general/hson.md

     - **Default**: `[ 1.0, 1.0, 1.0 ]`

-**The scale of the object within 3D space.** Represented as a three-dimensional array of `number`s, representing a vector3 using left-handed coordinates (X-right, Y-up, and Z-forward), and meters as its units.
+**The scale of the object within 3D space.** Represented as a three-dimensional array of `number`s, representing a vector3 using Y-up right-handed coordinates (X-right, Y-up, and Z-backwards), and meters as its units.

 If this object is a child of another object, this scale value is local to the transform